thingsboard/thingsboard.github.io/docs/user-guide/install/upgrade-instructions.md

 ## Upgrading to 1.0.3

-This steps are applicable for both 1.0, 1.0.1 and 1.0.2 Thingsboard versions.
+These steps are applicable for 1.0, 1.0.1 and 1.0.2 Thingsboard versions.

 #### Thingsboard package download